-Everyone wants to achieve success, but most people just wishthey were successful and do nothing about it.
-Others try doing one thing or another, but quit after a while, either because they see that they have to invest time and effort, are afraid of the competition.
+Everyone wants to achieve success, however, most people just wishthey were successful and do nothing about it.
+Others try doing one thing or another, but quit after a while, either because they don’t want to invest time and effort or are afraid of the competition.

 Success can manifest in studies, in learning a foreign language, learning a new skill, losing weight, managing your time more efficiently, or changing some of your habits.

 There are people who are appalled by the word self discipline.
 They associate it with self-denial, limitation, pain, scarcity and lack.
 This is a completely wrong assumption!

 Self discipline not for the purpose of denying yourself or inflicting pain on yourself, but for manifesting inner strength.

 Self-discipline helps you avoid the distractions around you that take away your attention from your goal, and for sticking to what you want to do until you accomplish it.